-This Day in History: USS President Lincoln is attacked by the Germans
+This Day in History: Attack on USS President Lincoln

 The trip home started uneventfully enough.
 President Lincoln was given a destroyer escort for the beginning of the trip, but that escort pulled away late on May 30.
 No one then knew that a German submarine was lurking nearby.
 She would follow President Lincoln for hours, finally launching three torpedoes at the American ship at about 9:00 a.m. on May 31.

 President Lincoln’s commander, Percy W. Foote, was later credited for the efficient evacuation that followed.
 Lifeboats were quickly lowered into the water, even as the ship’s gunners stayed at their posts, taking every opportunity to fire at the departing German submarine.
 (Each shot fired by a gunner earned a rousing cheer from the sailors already in lifeboats!)
 The captain and gunners stayed with the ship until the very end, leaving with mere minutes to spare.